castillogo/Geo_heatmap/README.md

 Yor maps will be displyed and stored a .html files

 To protect your privacy: Do not push your own .json files or .html output files to this repository!

+### 3. Host your Geo_Heatmap as a website on GitHub

+Create an empty repository on Github and clone it

+Rename your resulting map html file index.html and save it in the repository

+Push the changed repository to Github

+On the Settings page of your GitHub respository go to 'GitHub pages'

+Choose 'master branch' as the source and 'Cayman' as the theme

+Your map will then be available as a website as https://{your GitHub user name}.github.io/{your repository name}/

 ![alt text](heatmap.png)